Tell me friend,

 With Photo Archaeology you'll tame the mess, and will quickly be able to find photos you're looking for so you can create scrapbooks, photo books, wall art.

-Most of the photo organization resources only address one aspect of photography -- digital files.
+Most of the photo organization resources currently available only address one aspect of photography -- digital files.
 While the abundance and resulting paralysis from overwhelm of digital photos is a real issue, there is another elephant in the room.
-What about your physical prints?
+Your physical prints.

-Imagine needing to put together a photo collage or create table centerpieces for your child's graduation.
+Imagine needing to put together a photo collage or create table centerpieces for your child's graduation or a loved ones birthday or anniversary.
 How long would it take you?